"After consulting with our local health officials, it has become clear that avoiding

 It is also important to me that the university’s permanent records properly reflect your intended impact.
-To that end, I have asked Kris Muñoz Vetter, Assistant Vice President for Development, and her team to follow up with you to ensure that we properly record and acknowledge your gift in accordance with your wishes.
+To that end, I have asked Kris Muñoz Vetter, Vice President of Advancement, and her team to follow up with you to ensure that we properly record and acknowledge your gift in accordance with your wishes.

 Your planned support further qualifies you for membership in the University of Dallas’ Legacy Society.
 It would be my great pleasure to have the opportunity to thank you for your commitment personally and invite you to save the date to join us on campus for a special Legacy Society reception during our Alumni & Family Weekend on October 16-18, 2020.
 Further special event details will follow in a separate invitation that you will receive later this summer.

 In the meantime, please accept my thanks on behalf of our students and faculty, who are the true beneficiaries of your planned support, and know that you and your family remain in our thoughts and prayers during this uncertain time.

 Thomas S. Hibbs, Ph.D., BA ’82 MA ’83